bespoken/bespoken-docs/unit-testing/guide-google.md

 # Initial Setup

-In order to be able to simulate the turning of utterances into intents correctly we need your model, for Google export your [Dialog Flow Agent](https://dialogflow.com/docs/agents/export-import-restore) then unzip it.
-You need to keep this files up to date or you won't be able to correctly do your tests.
+In order to turn utterances into intents correctly we need your interaction model.
+For Google export your [Dialog Flow Agent](https://dialogflow.com/docs/agents/export-import-restore) then unzip it.
+You need to keep these files up to date or you won't be able to correctly run your tests.

 # Configuration
 Global configuration options for testing skills can be set in the `testing.json` file, which is typically kept at the root level of your project.